Alberta separatism was a thing in the early 1980s

 "Mr. Kesler is not riding as hard against his opponents in this byelection as he is against Ottawa and Prime Minister Pierre Trudeau," said reporter Hugh Winsor.

-"Metrification, bilingualism ... when they destroyed the flag of the country," said Kesler, reeling off his grievances with Trudeau.
+"Metrification, bilingualism ... when they destroyed the flag of the country," said Kesler, reeling off his grievances with Trudeau and the federal Liberals.
 "There's no end to what he's done to this country."

 An even stronger argument for separation, said Kesler, was the new Constitution about to be adopted in Canada.